Skip to content

 Testing

-We recommend enabling tests when deploying Proteus on a new machine and running them once to verify the installation:
+We recommend enabling tests when deploying Proteus on a new machine and running them once to verify the installation.

-make test
+make -j

 If you encounter bugs or issues, please let us know via the Github issue tracker.